AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48216-auto-increment-of-inventory-source-item-table-increases-on-the-update-operation.md

 ---
-title: "ACSD-48216: AUTO_INCREMENT of the inventory_source_item table increases on UPDATE operation."
+title: "ACSD-48216: AUTO_INCREMENT of inventory_source_item table increases on UPDATE operation"
 description: Apply the ACSD-XXXXX patch to fix the Adobe Commerce issue where AUTO_INCREMENT of the inventory_source_item table increases on UPDATE operation.
 ---

-# ACSD-48216: AUTO_INCREMENT of the inventory_source_item table increases on UPDATE operation
+# ACSD-48216: *AUTO_INCREMENT* of *inventory_source_item* table increases on *UPDATE* operation

-The ACSD-48216 patch fixes the issue where AUTO_INCREMENT of the inventory_source_item table increases on UPDATE operation.
+The ACSD-48216 patch fixes the issue where *AUTO_INCREMENT* of the *inventory_source_item* table increases on *UPDATE* operation.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.27 is installed.
 The patch ID is ACSD-48216.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions